ginglis13/cat-message/README.md

 ## Shortcomings

-Unfortunately, requesting videos from reddit (sources that include `v.red.it`) resulted in reddit detecting that a script was making too many requests to the site.
+Unfortunately, requesting videos from reddit (sources that include `v.redd.it`) resulted in reddit detecting that a script was making too many requests to the site.
 Since posts of that format from these subreddits seems to be a rarity, I will not be attempting a workaround.